 Each student must have a student health form, including proof of immunizations, on file at the college before registering for classes.
-Students enrolled in Nursing, Culinary Arts, Early Childhood Education and Fire Science, and students who play sports, must also complete a physical examination prior to the beginning of the semester.
+Students enrolled in Nursing, Culinary Arts, Early Childhood Education and Fire Science, must also complete a physical examination prior to the beginning of the semester.
 Failure to provide documentation may remove a student from clinical/lab or team roster.